Saksham Bhutani , Marketing Head at Indshine

 With its help, simple data can be processed anywhere even in a low working environment and ever-changing requirements.
 They are primarily used to map sites and inspect them.

 It is an active remote sensing device that adopts the photoelectric detection method to use the laser as the primary transmitting light source and measuring its distance from the target object.
-They are primarily used for topographic surveying.
+They are primarily used for topographic surveying for aerial maps.

-Multispectral imaging sensors are devices that is capable of sensing and recording radiation from invisible as well as visible parts of the electromagnetic spectrum.
+Multispectral imaging sensors, used in aerial maps, are devices that is capable of sensing and recording radiation from invisible as well as visible parts of the electromagnetic spectrum.

 Multispectral and Hyper-spectral cameras are deployed in many applications and industries, but especially in the agriculture sector since they are capable of obtaining a large number of very narrow bands and continuous spectra at a time.
-Hyper-spectral images also come with the added advantage of having more band information and higher spectral resolution.
+Hyper-spectral images also come with the added advantage of having more band information and higher spectral resolution effective in creation of aerial maps.

-Thermal infrared imaging sensors are the ones that use infrared detectors.
+Thermal infrared imaging sensors that are used to create aerial maps are the ones that use infrared detectors.
 They are often known as “non-visible” imaging since the infrared spectrum is not visible to the human eye.

 With the help of an optical imaging lens, it receives infrared radiation energy in the photosensitive element, infrared detector.
 These imaging sensors are sensitive to wavelengths in the infrared region of the electromagnetic spectrum.

-In SAR imaging, microwave pulses are sent towards the Earth with the help of an antenna.
+In SAR imaging, another component used in the creation of aerial maps, microwave pulses are sent towards the Earth with the help of an antenna.
 The pulses that are reflected back are then measured.
 The time delay is used to create images out of it.

 It is mainly used for conducting coherent processing of the received echo in different locations to obtain high-resolution data.
 SAR is also used to create two-dimensional images or three-dimensional reconstructions of objects, such as landscapes.
 Synthetic Aperture Radar (SAR) is rapidly becoming a key dataset in the geospatial investigation.